OscarPellicer/extra-attributions/README.md

 pip install git+https://github.com/OscarPellicer/extra-attributions.git
 ```

-Or for development, clone the repository and install in editable mode:
+But it is recommended to install it for development: clone the repository and install in editable mode:

 ```{bash}
 git clone https://github.com/OscarPellicer/extra-attributions.git